Roman Catholic Diocese of Jaffna: Dutch period

 The Dutch immediately manifested the most hostile disposition towards the Catholics.
 The priests and monks were banished, and giving them shelter was declared a capital offence.
 From that time dates the long persecution which ended only with the surrender of Ceylon to the British in 1796.
-To this diocese belongs the Island of Mannar rendered famous by the apostolic labours of St. Francis Xavier and by the martyrdom of 600 to 700 Christians, executed by order of the King of Jaffna.
+To this diocese belongs the Island of Mannar rendered famous by the apostolic labours of Francis Xavier and by the martyrdom of 600 to 700 Christians, executed by order of the King of Jaffna.
 Madhu, though a solitary spot in the middle of the jungle, has also its historical fame.
 For a long time during the Dutch persecution it was the refuge of native Christians.
 To this spot they had transported a statue of Our Lady which is enshrined in the new church.
-Madhu has developed into an important pilgrimage, where more than 40,000 pilgrims congregate every year for the feast of the Visitation.
+More than 40,000 pilgrims congregate at Madhu every year for the feast of the Visitation.

 British period

-In 1845 Ceylon was divided into the two vicariates of Colombo and Jaffna, with Bishop Orazio Bettachini as vicar Apostolic of the latter.
-In 1847 the Oblates of Mary Immaculate arrived in Ceylon.
-In 1857 the Jaffna vicariate was handed over to the Oblates, and on the death of Bishop Bettachini, Bishop Semeria, O.M.I., was appointed vicar Apostolic.
-In 1868 Bishop Christopher Bonjean, also O.M.I., succeeded Bishop Semeria.
-He had been in the missions for nine years in India and in 1856 had crossed over to Ceylon to join the Oblate Congregation.
+In 1845, Ceylon was divided into the two vicariates of Colombo and Jaffna, with Bishop Orazio Bettachini as vicar Apostolic of the latter.
+In 1847, the Oblates of Mary Immaculate arrived in Ceylon.
+In 1857 the Jaffna vicariate was handed over to the oblates, and on the death of Bishop Bettachini, Bishop Semeria was appointed vicar Apostolic.
+In 1868 Bishop Christophe Ernest Bonjean succeeded Semeria.
+He had been in the missions for nine years in India and in 1856 had crossed over to Ceylon to join the oblates.
 During his administration a great impulse was given to primary education.
 The effects of the Protestant and Hindu schools were more than counterbalanced by the activity of the bishop and the missionaries.
-Subsequently Bishop Bonjean was transferred to the metropolitan see of Colombo.
-Bishop Theophile Melirzan, O.M.I., succeeded him at Jaffna and, following in his footsteps, was named Archbishop of Colombo in 1893.
-In the same year Henri Joulain, Q.M.I., was appointed Bishop of Jaffna.
+Subsequently Bonjean was transferred to the metropolitan see of Colombo.
+Bishop Theophile Melirzan succeeded him at Jaffna and, following in his footsteps, was named Archbishop of Colombo in 1893.
+In the same year Henri Joulain was appointed Bishop of Jaffna.